-Over the past ten years, Groom Energy has studied and published market research in several emerging energy related areas affecting companies.
+Over the past ten years, Groom Energy has studied and published market research in several emerging energy related areas affecting commercial and industrial companies.

 Enterprise Carbon Accounting

 In 2007 Groom Energy identified the emerging need within large organizations to track, report and manage their GHG emissions, naming this emerging sector Enterprise Carbon Accounting (ECA).
 Our research reports have since helped companies manage their own process for identifying and selecting software vendors who could help them to manage carbon and energy reporting and administration.

 Enterprise LED Lighting

 In 2006 Groom Energy began experimenting with the application of the latest LED lighting technology for commercial and industrial environments.
 We interviewed vendors, LED engineers, utility managers, lighting consultants and, most importantly, our customers, in order to fully understand the market’s opportunities.
 We also conducted trials with a variety of LED fixtures, within our own and our customer’s facilities.

 Based on some of our insights, in 2007 we also founded GroomLED, an LED start up company, later renaming it Digital Lumens, which would develop high performance LED fixtures with embedded intelligence based on the next generation of LED chips.

 We also consolidated our learnings during this process into a periodic research report, published and made available with our friends at Greentech Media.

 Enterprise Smart Grid